When You are in a Car Accident Caused by Medical Emergency

 - However, a driver who becomes suddenly unconscious due to a heart attack with no warning signs would fall under the umbrella of the sudden emergency doctrine.

 Any time there is any kind of doubt whatsoever about a driver’s possible negligence, insurance companies are bound to try to use that to their advantage.
-If you are involved in an accident with a driver who experienced a sudden medical condition, your insurance company will want to prove that the other driver was negligent in some way and that the emergency could have been foreseen.
+If you are involved in a car accident caused by medical emergency, your insurance company will want to prove that the other driver was negligent in some way and that the emergency could have been foreseen.
 The other driver’s insurance company will try to prove that the emergency could not possibly have been foreseen and therefore, no fault can be proven.

 Crossen Law Firm Can Help